JE-CM/Organized-Storage/user_stories.md

 ## User Data Access as Administrator

 - As an adminitrator
-- Want to be able to do CRUD operations on all user data for all users
+- Want to be able to do CRUD (Create, Read, Update, Delete) operations on all user data for all users
 - For user administration needs

 # User Story #5